Weight two compactly supported cohomology of moduli spaces of curves

 The spectral sequence degenerates at $E_2$.
 Hence $\gr_k H^{j+k}_c(\MM_{g,n})$ is canonically identified with $H^j$ of the complex

 All of the data in this spectral sequence is neatly encoded in the language of modular operads \cite{GK}, cf. \cite[Example~3.9]{Petersen17}.
 More precisely, the cohomology groups $H^\bullet(\overline \MM_{g,n})$ naturally form a modular cooperad, whose Feynman transform evaluated at $(g,n)$ is the direct sum, over all weights $k$, of the complex \eqref{eq:weightk}.
 Using the K\"unneth decomposition, one may encode generators as linear combinations of graphs $\Gamma$ whose vertices $v$ are labeled with elements of $H^{k_v}(\overline \MM_{g_v,n_v})$ such that $\sum_v k_v = k$.
-The result is the Getzler-Kapranov graph complex $\GK_{g,n}^k$ studied in \cite[Section~6.1]{AWZ} and \cite{Kalugin}.
+The result is now known as the Getzler-Kapranov graph complex and denoted $\GK_{g,n}^k$; see, e.g., \cite[Section~6.1]{AWZ} and \cite{Kalugin}.